Hypolite Dupuis

 Hypolite Dupuis (October 16, 1804 – July 1879) was known as a "veritable old settler" in the Minnesota River Valley when it was largely inhabited by Native Americans.
 He was a French Canadian fur trader who eventually settled in Mendota, Minnesota, opened the first general store there, and served as the first treasurer of Dakota County.

 Early life, career and family

 During the early part of his life, Dupuis worked as fur trader with the American Fur Company.
 He was born in La Prairie de la Madeleine, near present-day Montreal in lower Canada.

-By 1831, he had moved to what would become the Minnesota Territory to work at Joseph Renville’s Lac qui Parle trading post.
+By 1831, he had moved to what was then Michigan Territory, but would later become Wisconsin Territory and Minnesota Territory, to work at Joseph Renville’s Lac qui Parle trading post.
 He married Angelique Agathe Renville, eldest daughter of Joseph Renville and Mary Tokanne (a Dakota noblewoman and early Christian convert).
 Hypolite and Angelique's wedding at Lac qui Parle in 1838 was attended by missionary Stephen Return Riggs, and was later recorded as a Protestant marriage by Monsignor Augustin Ravoux.

 They had eight children, and also raised a Métis orphan, Louise Allard.